VGVentures/allure_reports/README.md

 # Flutter Integration Tests with Allure Reports

-This project showcases how to integrate **Allure Reports** into Flutter integration tests — making it simple to generate structured, visually rich test reports that help developers and QA teams understand test outcomes at a glance.
+This project showcases how to integrate **Allure Reports** into Flutter integration tests — making it simple to generate structured, visually rich test reports that help developers, QA and stakeholders understand test outcomes at a glance.

 ---